ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

    `:environment` ↳ `:path` in your project file (see `:environment` section later in this document).

-1. To use a project file name other than the default `project.yml` or place the project file in a directory other than the one in which you'll run Rake, create an environment variable `CEEDLING_MAIN_PROJECT_FILE` with your desired project file path.

 1. To better understand Rake conventions, Rake execution, and Rakefiles, consult the [Rake tutorial, examples, and user guide](http://rubyrake.org/).